Summation by parts methods for the spherical harmonic decomposition of the wave equation in arbitrary dimensions: Continuum equations and their discretization

 \subsection{Discretisation}

-Throughout this discussion we finite difference in $r$ only, but assume the continuum limit in time.
-A fully discrete scheme is obtained by using a suitable ODE solver in $t$ (the method of lines).
+Throughout this paper we finite-difference in $r$ only, but assume the continuum limit in time.
+A fully discrete scheme is obtained at the end by using a suitable ODE solver in $t$ (the method of lines).

-We use grid functions $\Psi_i(t)$ and $\Pi_i(t)$ on a grid $r_i$ to represent the continuum functions $\pi(r,t)$ and $\psi(r,t)$, assuming that $\Pi_i(t)=\pi(r_i,t)$ and $\Psi_i(t)=\psi(r_i,t)$, and that $\pi(r,t)$ and $\psi(r,t)$ admit Taylor expansions in $r$ to the required order at any $r$.
-From now on, we use a matrix notation where grid functions are written as column vectors, and finite differencing operators as matrices.
-We also suppress the $t$-dependence as it is relevant only later when we add time discretisation using the method of lines, that is we write $\pi(r)$ and $\Pi_i$, etc.
+We use grid functions $\Psi_i(t)$ and $\Pi_i(t)$ on a grid $r_i$ to represent the continuum functions $\pi(r,t)$ and $\psi(r,t)$, assuming that $\Pi_i(t)\equiv\pi(r_i,t)$ and $\Psi_i(t)\equiv\psi(r_i,t)$, and that $\pi(r,t)$ and $\psi(r,t)$ admit Taylor expansions in $r$ to the required order at any $r$.
+From now on, we suppress the $t$-dependence as it is relevant only later when we add time discretisation using the method of lines, that is we write $\pi(r)$ and $\Pi_i$, etc. We also use a matrix notation where grid functions are written as column vectors, e.g. $\Pi$, and finite differencing operators as matrices acting on these vectors, e.g. $D\Pi$.

 A $(2K+1)$-point difference operator $\tilde D$ is defined by

 where $-K\le s\le K$ is an offset.
 The parameters $\tilde D_{ij}$ of the difference operator are simply the elements of the band-diagonal matrix $\tilde D$.